Fiberoptic Endoscopic Evaluation of Swallowing (FEES)

 When dysphagia (or difficulty swallowing) is suspected, an instrumental assessment is necessary to objectively determine the specific structures impaired, the severity of the deficits, the diet/liquid textures that are safest to reduce symptoms, and the specific exercise program that can target the affected musculature to improve swallowing abilities.

-We are proud to offer state-of-the-art fiberoptic endoscopic evaluation of swallowing (FEES) procedures to patients at our midtown Tulsa clinic's endoscopy suite or those in skilled nursing/ home health settings via mobile FEES on a case by case basis.
-SNR's owner and chief endoscopist Tiffany Turner is one of only a handful of adult focused board certified swallowing specialists in the region (and most of the others are primarily in university/academic settings).
-Board certification by the American Board of Swallowing and Swallowing Disorders requires the most extensive training in the field, and SNR is happy to work closely with several physicians throughout the state to provide the latest evidence-based dysphagia services to Oklahoma and surrounding areas.
+We are proud to offer state-of-the-art fiberoptic endoscopic evaluation of swallowing (FEES) procedures to patients in our midtown Tulsa clinic's endoscopy suite.
+SNR's owner, Tiffany Turner, is one of only a handful of adult focused board certified swallowing specialists in the Oklahoma/ Arkansas/ Kansas region.
+Board certification by the American Board of Swallowing and Swallowing Disorders requires the most extensive training in the field of dysphagia.
+SNR is happy to work closely with several physicians throughout the state to provide the latest evidence-based swallowing diagnostic and treatment services to Oklahoma and surrounding areas.

 About the Procedure